turboMaCk/bs-platform.nix/README.md

 ## Include to Your Expression

-If you rock NixOS and what to install bs-platform as a system dependecy or you using a `nix-shell` for your project you can use this expression:
+If you rock NixOS and what to install bs-platform as a system dependency or you using a `nix-shell` for your project you can use this expression:

 ```nix